-- One long term loan with the Public Works Loans Board (the loan with Salix was repaid during the year) - Finance leases detailed at note 36 - Trade payables for goods and services received
+- Two long term loans with the Public Works Loans Board - Finance leases detailed at note 37 - Trade payables for goods and services received

 Financial Assets

 A financial asset is a right to future economic benefits controlled by the Council that is represented by cash or other instruments or a contractual right to receive cash or another financial asset.
 The financial assets held by the Council during the year are held under the following classifications.